PerchSecurity/perch-data/README.md

 #### Cache control options

-By default, every entry is cached for one minute.
+By default, every entry is cached for one second.
 You can overwrite this by passing an array (instead of a function) as the entry's value, with the first item being the action (function that returns a promise) and the second being an object with any of the following properties:

 - `maxAge: Number` - sets the time (in seconds) that the data should be cached
 - `noCache: Boolean` - skips the cache lookup and forces the action to be run